LEARNAcademy/syllabus/capstone/project-details.md

 Setting up your database will be one of the first steps in your project.
 The database schema should be drawn out with the name of each column and the data type of each column.
 Relationships between each table should be defined.

 ### User Stories
 A user story describes how a user interacts with an app.
-Stories take your wireframes and DB schema and turn them into actionable items.
+Stories take your wireframes and DB schema and turns them into actionable items.
 Stories are a detailed "to do" list for every part of your application.
-Stories keep the team focused on the overall goal of the application as well as keeping the individual developers on task.
+Stories should be prioritized to keep the team focused on the overall goal of the application as well as keeping the individual developers on task.
 There should be a clear understanding of when a story is "done".

 ### Schedules
 The capstone project is two weeks long and can be divided into two one-week (5 day) sprints.
 The first sprint is getting the basic functionality of your application, or your **Minimum Viable Product**.
 The second sprint is for adding additional styling and **Icebox** functionality.